konifer44/WeatherKit-App-SwiftUI/README.md

 # SwiftUI-Weather-App

 >WeatherKit brings valuable weather information to your apps and services through a wide range of data that can help people stay up to date, safe, and prepared.
-It’s easy to use WeatherKit in your apps for iOS 16, iPadOS 16, macOS 13, tvOS 16, and watchOS 9 with a platform-specific Swift API
+It’s easy to use WeatherKit in your apps for iOS 16, iPadOS 16, macOS 13, tvOS 16, and watchOS 9 with a platform-specific Swift API.

->Access to WeatherKit is included in the Apple Developer Program, which also provides all the tools, resources, and support you need to develop and distribute apps — including access to beta software, app services, testing tools, app analytics, and more.
+Access to WeatherKit is included in the Apple Developer Program, which also provides all the tools, resources, and support you need to develop and distribute apps — including access to beta software, app services, testing tools, app analytics, and more.

  <h3>Requesting location and weather</h3>